messagebirdguides/verify-guide/readme.md

 #### Create your API Key 🔑

 To enable the MessageBird SDK, we need to provide an access key for the API.
 MessageBird provides keys in _live_ and _test_ modes.
 For this tutorial you will need to use a live key.
 Otherwise, you will not be able to test the complete flow.
-Read more about the difference between test and live API keys [here] (https://support.messagebird.com/hc/en-us/articles/360000670709-What-is-the-difference-between-a-live-key-and-a-test-key-).
+Read more about the difference between test and live API keys [here](https://support.messagebird.com/hc/en-us/articles/360000670709-What-is-the-difference-between-a-live-key-and-a-test-key-).

 Go to the [MessageBird Dashboard](https://dashboard.messagebird.com/en/user/index); if you have already created an API key it will be shown right there.
 Click on the eye icon to make the access key visible, then select and copy it to your clipboard.
 If you do not see any key on the dashboard or if you're unsure whether this key is in _live_ mode, go to the _Developers_ section and open the [API access (REST) tab](https://dashboard.messagebird.com/en/developers/access).
 Here, you can create new keys and manage your existing ones.